 ARCC 2021 Performative Environments

 Walker, Laura and Styczynski, Mike.
 “Queering Arts-based Development.”
 Proceedings of the 2021 ARCC Architectural Research Conference.
-University of Arizona: Tucson, AZ.
+Pages 483-490, University of Arizona: Tucson, AZ.

 ABSTRACT: Emergent modes of arts-based development and occupation of public spaces in rustbelt cities are creating communities of creative capital, collective care, and social justice activism.
 Arts-based development and queer theory both contest social norms and explore the power struggles against heteronormative constructions of identity.
 “Queerscapes” deploy queer theory to reimagine human and non-human performances and interactions with space and one another.
 Queer theory and arts-based approaches to spatial occupation redistribute power and ownership to ultimately disrupt and transform social conventions.